powerjg/learning_gem5/part3/MSI/debugging.rst

 For these data issues, the debug flag RubyNetwork is useful because it prints the value of the data blocks at every point it is in the network.
 For instance, for the address in question above, it looks like the data block is all 0's after loading from main-memory.
-I believe this shuold have valid data.
+I believe this should have valid data.
 In fact, if we go back in time some we see that there was some non-zero elements.

 ::